Introduction to taxable wages

 - contractor payments

-All superannuation contributions are taxable, including payments to non-employee directors.
-Include any superannuation payments paid outside your payroll system (e.g. top-up payments to a director's superannuation fund).
+All employer superannuation contributions are taxable, including payments to non-employee directors and payments made under salary sacrifice arrangements or paid outside your payroll system (e.g. top-up payments to a director's superannuation fund).

 Fringe benefits are taxable, calculated on the Type 1 and Type 2 aggregate amounts grossed up by the Type 2 gross-up factor.